COVID-19 Novel CoronavirusInformation For Citizens & Visitors of

-Macon's status RED or HIGH Covid-19 Transmission Impact in COVID-19
+Macon's status RED or HIGH Covid-19 Community Transmission Impact in COVID-19

 » CDC Transmission Map - Choose State and Macon County or other counties of interest

-Macon County Public Health received notification that five (5) Macon County residents, (one between 25-49 years old, two between 50-64 years old, one between 65-74 years old and one over 75 years old), who were diagnosed with COVID-19 have passed away.
-To protect the families’ privacy, no additional information will be released about these individuals.
-These deaths bring Macon County to fifty-four (54) deaths related to COVID-19.
+Macon County Public Health received notification that one (1) Macon County resident, over the age of 65, who was diagnosed with COVID-19 has passed away.
+To protect the privacy of the family, no additional information will be released about this individual.
+This death brings Macon County to sixty-seven (67) deaths related to COVID-19.

 Older adults and people of any age who have serious underlying medical conditions may be at higher risk for severe illness from COVID-19; however, anyone of any age can become infected with this illness.
 Therefore, we ask that community members strictly follow the governor’s recommendations and continue to practice social distancing, as well as safe hygiene measures such as hand washing and frequently cleaning touched objects and surfaces.
 Everyone who is eligible is encouraged to receive the COVID-19 vaccine, a safe and effective prevention tool.

 If you believe that you may have COVID-19, please call the Health Department at 828-349-2081 to schedule an appointment for a test.
 To register and schedule an appointment to receive a COVID-19 vaccine, please call 828-349-2081.

 October 25, 2021 - Macon County Schools Face Covering Update